Han San Civic Fellows Program

 • Articulate the impact of the service experience on personal growth and academic development.

 Fellows are expected to secure their own community service site.
-However, the Office of Academic Affairs is beginning to develop a list of community partner sites.
+However, the Office of Academic Affairs is beginning to develop a list of Community Partner Sites.
 Currently, Mason Korea works with two partner sites, but we hope to expand this list and provide more options for students in the near future.

-The chosen community partner sites and services must meet the following criteria:
+The chosen Community Partner Sites and services must meet the following criteria:

-• Students must work with one community partner site for two continuous semesters.
+• Students must work with one Community Partner Site for two continuous semesters.

-• Services at community partner sites must be designed to align with the program's learning objectives.
+• Services at Community Partner Sites must be designed to align with the program's learning objectives.

-All community partner sites must be reviewed and approved by Mason Korea for students to be eligible for this program.
+All Community Partner Sites must be reviewed and approved by Mason Korea for students to be eligible for this program.

-Community Site Partners through Mason Korea
+Community Partner Sites through Mason Korea

 Student Selection Criteria